Sincere and

 The Ampreys

-Marlon and Normandi have been together for over 10 years and welcomed their first child, Amara Jule in April of 2020.
+Marlon and Normandi have been together for over 15 years and are the proud parents of two girls, Amara (6yo) and Ziora (22 mo).
 Normandi is a proud Spelman alumna and attended Johns Hopkins University for graduate school.
-Normandi is a director for a national non-nonprofit that serves Baltimore students.
+Normandi is a director for a national non-nonprofit that serves Baltimore students by recruiting teachers.
 Before taking on an administrative role, she was a high school and middle school teacher for Baltimore City Public Schools.

-Marlon, Normandi, Amara and Sadie at Druid Hill Park.
+Marlon, Normandi, Amara and Ziora at Easter Brunch.